#ICYMI – CE Marking, Non EU Dossier’s & More Articles From The Archive

 In Europe, one way regulatory authorities collect this important information is via Periodic Safety Update Reports (PSURs).
 These documents are intended to provide a thorough analysis of the risk-benefit balance of a medicine taking into account new or emerging safety information.
 Read more here.

 If you would like to stay up to date with what is happening in the sector and at Acorn Regulatory, then you should subscribe to the Acorn Regulatory newsletter.
-We send our newsletter on the last Thursday of every month to over 1,000 subscribers.
+We send our newsletter on the first Thursday of every month to over 1,000 subscribers.
 Complete your details below and we will send you the newsletter every month.